“I just graduated from college, am completely broke and don’t know what to do. Help!”

 You should strive to not rack up any debt at all.
 Living cheap is pretty self-explanatory.
 This basically means that you should live like a college student while out of college.
 The bottle service and Armani suits are going to have to wait until you got a bank roll.

-Don’t mess anything up.
 This isn’t the Jersey Shore and you don’t want a crazy girlfriend or a weekend of binge drinking to mess you up in any way.
 Sure you need to get out there and have a great time with friends.
-You just don’t want to get side-tracked with BS.
+You just don’t want to get side-tracked with nonsense.
 I’ve seen too many friends get caught up with toxic relationships and stupid habits due to too much free time.

 Those are my thoughts on steps to take after graduating from college broke with very little money.
 What would you recommend?
 What would you do after college?